department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care.md

   - Medical treatments
   - Kidney dialysis
   - Acute care (short-term treatment for a severe illness or injury or after surgery)
-  - Specialized care (including organ transplants, intensive care for mental and physical conditions, and care for traumatic injuries).
-[See more VA medical and surgical specialty care services](https://www.va.gov/healthbenefits/access/specialty_care_services.asp).
+  - Specialized care (including organ transplants, intensive care for mental and physical conditions, and care for traumatic injuries). <a href="https://www.va.gov/healthbenefits/access/specialty_care_services.asp"><span class="usa-sr-only">This will open a new website.</span>See more VA medical and surgical specialty care services</a>.
-- Emergency care in a VA hospital, outpatient clinic, or Vet Center.
-[Find a VA health facility near you](https://www.vets.gov/facilities/).
+- Emergency care in a VA hospital, outpatient clinic, or Vet Center. <a href="https://www.vets.gov/facilities/"><span class="usa-sr-only">This will open a new website.</span>Find a VA health facility near you</a>.
 - Emergency care in a non-VA hospital, clinic, or other medical setting—only under certain conditions.
-For us to consider covering non-VA emergency care for a non-service-connected condition, you’ll need to meet several requirements.
-[Learn more about non-VA emergency medical care](https://www.va.gov/HEALTHBENEFITS/access/emergency_care.asp).
+For us to consider covering non-VA emergency care for a non-service-connected condition, you’ll need to meet several requirements. <a href="https://www.va.gov/HEALTHBENEFITS/access/emergency_care.asp"><span class="usa-sr-only">This will open a new website.</span>Learn more about non-VA emergency medical care</a>.
 - Mental health services to treat certain issues like posttraumatic stress disorder (PTSD), military sexual trauma (MST), depression, and substance use problems.
 [Learn more about mental health services](/health-care/health-conditions/mental-health/).
 - Assisted living and home health care (depending on your needs and income as well as space in the programs).
 [Learn more about assisted living and home health care](/health-care/about-va-health-care/assisted-living-and-home-health-care/).
 - Prescriptions written by a VA doctor.
 [Refill your prescriptions](/health-care/prescriptions/).